-Crisis Resp ite Apartments HIPAA Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Crisis Respite Service Crisis Respite H0045 HE Unit Value 1 day Maximum Length of Stay 30 days Initial Authorization 20 days Re-Authorization 20 days Authorization Period 20 days Criteria LOCUS scores: 4-5 Service Definition The service offers crisis respite for an individual who needs a supportive environment (1) when transitioning back into the community from a psychiatric inpatient facility, Crisis Stabilization Unit (CSU), or 23 hour observation area; or 2) when preventing an admission or readmission into a psychiatric inpatient facility, CSU, or 23 hour observation area; or 2) when preventing an admission or readmission into a psychiatric inpatient facility, CSU, or 23 hour observation area; or 2) when preventing an admission or readmission into a psychiatric inpatient facility, CSU, or 23 hour observation area; and can be safely served in a voluntary community based setting.
-Crisis Pespite services include individualized engagement, crisis planning, linkage to
+Crisis Resp oite Apartments HIPAA Transaction Code Code Detail Code Mod 1 Mod 2 Mod 3 Mod 4 Rate Crisis Respite Service Crisis Respite H0045 HE

-Crisis Resp ite Apartments Admission Criteria Individual with a severe and persistent mental illness that seriously interferes with their ability to live in the community and at least one of the below: a. transitioning or recently discharged from a psychiatric inpatient setting; or b. frequently admitted to a psychiatric inpatient facility or crisis stabilization unit (e.g., 3 or more admissions within past 12 months or extended hospital stay of 60 days within past12 months); or c. chronically homeless (e.g., 1 extended episode of homelessness for one year, or 4 episodes of homelessness with 3 years, ; or d. recently released from jail or prison; or e. frequently seen in emergency rooms for behavioral health needs (e.g., 3 or more visits within past 12 months).
-Individual is free of medical issues that require daily nursing or physician care; and Individual (does not demonstrate danger to self or others) is able to safely remain in an open, community-based placement; and Individual demonstrates need for short-term crisis support which could delay or prevent the need for higher levels of service intensity (such as acute hospitalization); and/or Continuing Stay Criteria 5.
-Individual has a circumstance which destabilizes their current living arrangement and the provision of this service would provide short-term crisis relief and support.
-1. Individual continues to meet admission criteria as defined above; and 2.
-Individual has a Recovery goal to develop natural supports, but needs assistance implementing natural supports to assist in illness self-management; and 3.
-Individual demonstrates progress towards recovery goal and crisis resolution, however continues to have documented need for this service.
-Discharge Criteria Individual requests discharge; or Individual's medical necessity indicates a need for an alternate level of care; or Individual has received two consecutive episodes of care authorization; met the maximum length of stay of 30 consecutive days.
+Crisis Resr pite Apartments Unit Value 1 day Maximum Length of Stay 30 days Initial Authorization 20 days Re-Authorization 20 days Authorization Period 20 days Utilization Criteria LOCUS scores: 4-5 Service Definition The service offers crisis respite for an individual who needs a supportive en Crisis Stabilization Unit (CSU), or 23 hour observation area; or 2) when pre observation area and can be safely served in a voluntary community-based treatment and other community resources necessary for the individual to sa appropriate levels of care.
+A typical period of crisis respite is 14 days or less venting an admission or read d setting.
+Crisis Respite servi Ifely reside in the community, mission into a psychiatric inpatient facility, CSU, or 23 hour ices include individualized engagement, crisis planning, linkage to and transportation assistance when needed to access Admission Criteria Individual with a severe and persistent mental illness that seriously interfia. transitioning or recently discharged from a psychiatric inpatient setting b. frequently admitted to a psychiatric inpatient facility or crisis stabilization within past12 months); or c. chronically homeless (e.g., 1 extended episode of homelessness for orderecently released from jail or prison; or e. frequently seen in emergency rooms for behavioral health needs (e.g. Individual is free of medical issues that require daily nursing or physician Individual (does not demonstrate danger to self or others) is able to safel Individual demonstrates need for short-term crisis support which could deand/or Individual has a circumstance which destabilizes their current living arranse. ; or on unit (e.g., 3 or more admissine year, or 4 episodes of homes, 3 or more visits within past care; and y remain in an open, communically or prevent the need for head on unit or unit or unit of the second or unit or unit of the second or unit or unit of the second or unit sions within past 12 months or extended hospital stay of 60 days nelessness with 3 years, ; or 12 months). nity-based placement; and igher levels of service intensity (such as acute hospitalization); Continuing Stay Criteria Individual continues to meet admission criteria as defined above; and Individual has a Recovery goal to develop natural supports, but needs as Individual demonstrates progress towards recovery goal and crisis resolution Discharge Criteria Individual requests discharge; or Individual's medical necessity indicates a need for an alternate level of ca Individual has received two consecutive episodes of care authorization; r ay of 30 consecutive days.
 Service Exclusions Intensive, Semi-Independent, and Independent Residential Services.
-Crisis stabilization unit services, community based in-patient Clinical Exclusions Individuals experiencing a medical crisis are excluded from admission.
-Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a psychiatric condition co-occurring with a diagnosis of Mental retardation; and/or Autism; and/or Organic mental disorder; and/or Traumatic brain injury.
-Danger to self or others.
-Required Components Each provider must have a defined standardized admission process which is shared with other referring agencies.
-Crisis Respite services must be available daily including evening and weekend hours.
-Agency must have a 24/7 Staffing Plan that includes on-call coverage with a response time of 30 minutes such that the ability to respond to individuals in crisis is provided.
-At least one (1) face-to-face contact daily with each individual receiving Crisis Respite service.
-Crisis Plan development to formulate and implement a crisis response.
-To meet basic boarding expectation which includes clean linens/towels, the provision of 3 nutritious meals per day and nutritional snacks, access to laundry facilities, cleaning, and transportation assistance to access treatment and care.
-Single person per room but if shared, bedroom must be gender specific with dividing partition or wing wall allowing for privacy.
-Bedrooms utilized for more than one person shall have a minimum of 60- sq. ft. per individual, a single room shall not be less than 100 sq. ft.
-Shower/bathing facility shall be provided, not requiring access through another individual's bedroom.
-Staffing Requirements 1.
-The following practitioners may provide Crisis Respite Services: Practitioner Level 1: Physician/Psychiatrist (reimbursed at Level 4 rate) Practitioner Level 2: Psychologist, APRN, PA (reimbursed at Level 4 rate) Practitioner Level 3: LCSW, LPC, LMFT, RN (reimbursed at Level 4 rate) Practitioner Level 4: LMSW; LAPC; LAMFT; Psychologist/LCSW/LPC/LMFT's supervisee/trainee with at least a Bachelor's degree in one of the helping
+Crisis stabilization unit services, co ommunity based in-patient Clinical Exclusions Individuals experiencing a medical crisis are excluded from admission.
+Individuals with the following conditions are excluded from admission un diagnosis of Mental retardation; and/or Autism; and/or Organic mental of Danger to self or others.
+Required Components Each provider must have a defined standardized admission process whi Crisis Respite services must be available daily including evening and we Agency must have a 24/7 Staffing Plan that includes on-call coverage wire provided.
+At least one (1) face-to-face contact daily with each individual receiving (5).
+Crisis Plan development to formulate and implement a crisis response. ekend hours. th a response time of 30 minu